FBR65/Agent_System/README.md

 ## 📄 License

-This project is licensed under the AGPL v3 License - see the [License.md](License.md) file for details.
+This project is licensed under the **GNU Affero General Public License v3.0 (AGPLv3)** - see the [License.md](License.md) file for details.

+### AGPLv3 Summary

+- ✅ **Commercial use** - You can use this software commercially
+- ✅ **Modification** - You can modify the source code
+- ✅ **Distribution** - You can distribute the software
+- ✅ **Patent use** - Express grant of patent rights from contributors
+- ✅ **Private use** - You can use the software privately

+**Requirements:**
+- 📋 **License and copyright notice** - Include the license and copyright notice
+- 📋 **State changes** - Document significant changes made to the software
+- 📋 **Disclose source** - Provide source code when distributing
+- 📋 **Network use is distribution** - **Users interacting with the software over a network must be able to download the source code**

+The AGPLv3 ensures that any network service using this code must provide the source code to its users, maintaining the open-source nature even in SaaS deployments.

 ## 🙏 Acknowledgments